 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Concordia University - Texas, approximately 74% of students took out student loans averaging $6,564 a year.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Concordia University, Texas, approximately 74% of students took out student loans averaging $6,564 a year.
 That adds up to $26,256 over four years for those students.

 |Address:||11400 Concordia University Drive, Lakeway, TX 78726|